susanbao/website/content/authors/admin/_index.md

 I received a bachelor’s degree in automation from Nanjing University, Nanjing, China, in 2016, and a master’s degree in electronic science and technology from Shanghai Jiao Tong University, Shanghai, China, in 2019.
 After graduation, I worked as a software engineer in Shanghai Huawei Technologies Company, China, from 2019 to 2021.
 I joined UConn as a Ph.D. student in computer science and engineering starting in Autumn 2021.

+## News
+* [2022/9] Our paper "Uncertainty Quantification of Collaborative Detection for Self-Driving" is available on [arxiv](https://arxiv.org/abs/2209.08162), [website](https://coperception.github.io/double-m-quantification/).
+* [2022/5] Our paper "Stable and Efficient Shapley Value-Based Reward Reallocation for Multi-Agent Reinforcement Learning of Autonomous Vehicles" is presented on the 2022 IEEE International Conference on Robotics and Automation (ICRA), Philadelphia, USA, May 2022.